Constitution and Bylaws

 ARTICLE VI – AMENDMENTS

 SECTION 1.
-The Constitution and the Bylaws may be amended at any regular business meeting of the Society by a two-thirds vote, provided the proposed amendment has been submitted in writing to each member, fifteen days before the meeting.
+The Constitution and the Bylaws may be amended at any regular business meeting of the Iowa Society by a two-thirds vote, provided the proposed amendment has been submitted in writing to each member, fifteen days before the meeting.

 SECTION 2.
 Any amendment adopted by the General Society of Mayflower Descendants, affecting the work of the Iowa Society, shall become a law of the Iowa Society without notice of amendment to the membership.